Noah Cyrus: Early life

-Cyrus was born January 8, 2000, in Nashville, Tennessee, to producer and director Tish Cyrus and country singer Billy Ray Cyrus.
-Her parents have had a volatile marriage, each filing for divorce on several occasions, but restoring their relationship.
+Noah Lindsey Cyrus was born on January 8, 2000, in Nashville, Tennessee, to producer and director Tish Cyrus and country singer Billy Ray Cyrus.
+Her parents each filed for divorce on several occasions.
 Her siblings include Miley, Braison, Brandi, Trace, and Christopher Cyrus, who have also mostly become musicians and entertainers.
 Their paternal grandfather, Ron Cyrus, was a politician in Kentucky.
+Cyrus, like many child performers, attended Brighton Hall School in Burbank, California.

 Career

 Acting

 At the age of 2, Cyrus began her acting career, playing Gracie Hebert on the sixth episode of her father's TV show Doc.
-She was a background dancer in the 2009 film Hannah Montana: The Movie (with her real-life older sister), and played small roles in six episodes of the Disney Channel original series Hannah Montana.
+She was a background dancer in the 2009 film Hannah Montana: The Movie (with her real-life older sister Miley), and played small roles in six episodes of the Disney Channel original series Hannah Montana.
 She appeared in the straight-to-DVD film Mostly Ghostly: Who Let the Ghosts Out?
 (2008), where she was spotted as a Trick or Treater.
 In 2009, her first film role was in the English version of the Japanese anime feature film Ponyo, in which she voiced the titular character.
-She sang the English version of the theme song to that film, performing alongside Frankie Jonas.
-Between 2009 and 2010, Cyrus ran a webshow with Emily Grace Reaves, called The Noie and Ems Show.
+She sang the English version of the theme song to that film, performing alongside her co-star Frankie Jonas.
+Between 2009 and 2010, Cyrus ran a webshow with her childhood best friend Emily Grace Reaves, which was titled The Noie and Ems Show.
 In 2021, she guest-starred in the seventh episode of the horror anthology series American Horror Stories, playing a character named Connie.